DanielYoon82/ActiveDirectoryUsers/README.md

 <br />

 - <b>Deleting and Disabling User Accounts</b> <br/>
 HR has notified me that one employee will no longer will be with the company and another will be taking a temporary leave.
 I am tasked with deleting and disabling their accounts.
 First, I will delete Robert's account to take effect immediately.
-I right-click on the user and choose delete thus completing user deletion.  <br />
+I right-click on the user and choose delete.  <br />
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser7.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

 For the user that will be taking a temporary leave, I right-click and choose disable.
-This now completes temporarily disabling the user account. <br />
+Upon the employee's return, I will enable the user to restore accessibility. <br />
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser8.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>